 Pelts undergo a fleshing phase, during which excess tissue residue is meticulously removed.
 Depending on the requirement, a vital part of this process can involve splitting the pelts into layers.
 We gradually neutralise the pelts to counterbalance the previously introduced alkali, as any abrupt acidity shift may result in tissue distortion.

 During the final stages of the leather production process, we apply various finishing techniques to heighten the aesthetics and durability of the leather.
 Some finishes applied may include oiling, polishing, or glazing, which not only enhance the natural beauty of the leather but also add a layer of protection.
+Tooling leather can add to the aesthetic by creating intricate designs and textures.
 This entire process is what it takes to produce our leather products, like our leather crossbodies, and what every other leather artisan must endure to produce quality goods.

 Let's take the first step: sourcing and preserving the raw leather materials.